mshr-h/vscode-verilog-hdl-support/README.md

 ## Formatter (Experimental)

-We currently support [verilog-format](https://github.com/ericsonj/verilog-format).
-You can format Verilog-HDL file by `Ctrl-Shift-p`, then select `Format Document`.
+We currently support Verilog-HDL file formatting with [verilog-format](https://github.com/ericsonj/verilog-format) and [thomasrussellmurphy/istyle-verilog-formatter](https://github.com/thomasrussellmurphy/istyle-verilog-formatter).
+You can format Verilog-HDL file by typing `Ctrl-Shift-p`, then select `Format Document`.
 Entire file formatting is supported.
 Selected range formatting is not supported yet.

 ## Compatibility